Characterizing all non-Hermitian degeneracies using algebraic approaches: Defectiveness and asymptotic behavior: Introduction

 \section{Introduction}

-In recent years, we have witnessed a spur of interest in non-Hermitian~(NH) physics~\cite{Ashida2020non, guriasone2020exceptional, Wang_2021, Ding2022non}, which governs effective dissipation of information through particle/energy exchange between a subsystem and its surrounding environment in a physical system.
-One of the distinct properties of NH systems, without counterparts in Hermitian physics, is the possibility of hosting Exceptional Points~(EPs), spectral singularities characterized by the simultaneous coalescence of both eigenvalues and eigenvectors.
-Exploring the behavior of NH systems near EPs has yielded interesting results from both theoretical and practical perspectives.
-The emergence of eigenvalue braiding and their exotic topology~\cite{Wang2021, Patil2022, Liang2024, Guria2024}, appearance of EPs on phase boundaries of coupled/correlated systems~\cite{Sayyad2021, Sayyad2022b, Gal2023, Lado2023, Zhang2025b}, enhancement of sensors' sensitivity~\cite{chen2017exceptional, Khajavikhan-17, lai2019observation, kononchuk2022exceptional, Parto2025enhanced, Behrouzi-25, Chowdhury-25, Zheng-25, Wiersig-26} and speeding up entanglement generation near EPs~\cite{Li2023entanglement} exemplify exciting results of investigating EPs in NH systems.
+In recent years, we have witnessed a surge of interest in non-Hermitian~(NH) physics~\cite{Ashida2020non, guriasone2020exceptional, Wang_2021, Ding2022non}, which describes systems exchanging particles or energy with their environment, as well as effective descriptions of subsystems embedded in larger closed systems.
+One of the distinct properties of NH systems, without counterparts in Hermitian physics, is the possibility of hosting exceptional points~(EPs), spectral degeneracies at which eigenvalues and eigenvectors coalesce.
+Exploring the behavior of NH systems near EPs has yielded rich results from both theoretical and practical perspectives: the emergence of eigenvalue braiding and its exotic topology~\cite{Wang2021, Patil2022, Liang2024, Guria2024}, the appearance of EPs on phase boundaries of coupled and correlated systems~\cite{Sayyad2021, Sayyad2022b, Gal2023, Lado2023, Zhang2025b}, the enhancement of sensor sensitivity~\cite{chen2017exceptional, Khajavikhan-17, lai2019observation, kononchuk2022exceptional, Parto2025enhanced, Behrouzi-25, Chowdhury-25, Zheng-25, Wiersig-26}, and the acceleration of entanglement generation near EPs~\cite{Li2023entanglement} exemplify these developments.